Philadelphia Family Crimes Lawyer

 - Bigamy — In Pennsylvania, it is legal to have only one spouse at a time.
 Attempting to marry someone if you are already married may result in second-degree misdemeanor charges involving the possibility of a two-year jail sentence.
 You may avoid a conviction if you can prove that you reasonably believed your spouse was passed away, or that you had obtained a valid divorce.

-How a Skilled Pennsylvania Criminal Defense Attorney from Fienman Defense Can Help?
+A Skilled Pennsylvania Criminal Defense Attorney Can Help

 At Fienman Defense, our number one priority is to ensure that the rights of our clients are fully respected as they pass through the Pennsylvania criminal justice system.
 Protecting the dignity and rights of the accused is not just a moral imperative—it can also significantly influence the outcome of the criminal case.
 For example, a prosecutor cannot use your self-incriminating testimony if it was obtained by police officers who failed to inform you of your rights to remain silent and to have an attorney present.